 The Botanical Garden is located near El Dorado International Airport and is open to the public from Tuesday to Sunday, generally from 8:00 am to 5:00 pm.
 This makes it an excellent plan in Bogotá to enjoy on a Saturday or Sunday, or even during a long layover in the capital.

-Get your international eSIM with a 5% discount here
+👉 Get your international eSIM here and save 5%

-Get your travel insurance here with 5% OFF!
+👉 Buy your travel insurance here and explore the world with confidence!

 4. What to do in Bogotá: Climb Monserrate